Our History

 The Engineering Geology Division is formed.

-The relocation to Boulder places GSA in a growing center of scientific research and higher education, where the Society continues to serve the international geoscience community today.
+The relocation to Colorado places GSA in a growing center of scientific research and higher education, where the Society continues to serve the international geoscience community today.

 Apollo 11 returns lunar rock samples.